 You have several sinus cavities, and pain can emanate from any or all of them, so if you have infection in more than one sinus cavity, you may have pain behind the nose and eyes.
 As mentioned previously, it’s possible to be in a world of hurt with both problems – an abscessed tooth and a sinus infection.

-Call Choose Your Smile – Dr. Stephen Malfair is you have pain in your upper jaw and lower sinus area.
+Call Love Your Smile – Dr. Stephen Malfair is you have pain in your upper jaw and lower sinus area.
 An abscessed tooth should never be ignored.
 If it’s a sinus infection, your doctor can help you.
 This is a situation where you need counsel from both your dental and medical care provider.